mooreniemi/demobot/README.md

 All actions are logged in a persisted data store, which is postgres for my implementation.
 Voting on behavior always has edge-cases and potential gaming.
 So the records exist because channel ops should look to see what was decided, and see if it needs to be overruled.

+## How do I install demobot?
+Currently our gem implementation is on hold to work out some cinch dependency conflicts.
+Your best bet is to clone this repo and bundle install.

 ## How do I configure demobot?
 You'll need to tell demobot what channel it will be monitoring, and as a channel op you will need to give it op privileges for it to carry out punishments.
 Demobot can be told to which users to recognize as channel operators in config/ops.rb.
 If you're running demobot on heroku, you will need to [specify ENV variables](https://devcenter.heroku.com/articles/config-vars) for your database configuration, which lives in config/db.rb.